Conflict of Interest and Disclosure of Gifts

 Gifts you must disclose include, but are not limited to:

-• the conferring of a benefit
+• the conferring of a benefit;

 Sponsored travel may be approved if it is considered to be of benefit to the State, and it does not create a conflict of interest or the appearance of a conflict of interest.

-The Deputy Chief Operating Officer may decide that a gift is unacceptable, in which case it must be declined or returned.
+A Division Head may decide that a gift is unacceptable, in which case it must be declined or returned.

 Acceptable gifts